 The use of cloud computing for high-performance workloads is on the rise.
-Most cloud providers now offer HPC nodes with state-of-the-art CPUs, GPUs, and high-performance storage and networking.
+Most cloud providers now offer HPC nodes with state-of-the-art CPUs, GPUs, and high-performance storage (data rooms) and networking.
 Despite this, deciding whether to take the cloud-computing plunge can be tricky.
 In this short article, we discuss five key considerations to help you decide whether cloud-computing is right for your business.

 There is a common perception that cloud computing is cheaper than managing local servers.
 While often true, it’s not always a slam dunk – it’s worth investing some time to compare costs.